henvic/thin.gs/README.md

 `grunt test` to run the tests.

+MongoDB 2.4 or newer is required.

-The dependencies are explicited in bower's bower.json and the npm's package.json files.
+Other dependencies are explicited in bower's bower.json and the npm's package.json files.